anisha22s/CrossVal-BiasVariance-R/README.md

 ### Steps to reproduce:
 1. **Training Dataset Generation**: Generate 1000 training datasets using the same function form as in Part A but with n = 100.
 For each simulated training dataset, train 10 different models for degrees d ∈ [1, ..., 10].
 Store and compute the prediction for x = 1.01.
 2. **Bias and Variance Calculation**: Calculate the bias and variance of the prediction value for each model.
 Plot the bias and variance as a function of d.
-3. **: Consider the following cases and analyze their impact on bias and variance:
+3. **: Considering the following cases and analyze their impact on bias and variance:
    - (a) Plot the bias and variance when sampling from Xi ∈ U [0, 10] instead of U [0, 1].
    - (b) Plot the bias and variance when using the test point x = -0.5 instead of x = 1.01.
    Analyze the plots and discuss the implications of the observed trends.
-Can we mitigate any of the issues?
-Provide explanations and insights.

 ## Conclusion